✺ articles.inqk.net

 Unfortunately, for historical reasons, Janet has two types of bundles.

-Second, there are modern bundles.2 A modern bundle is made installable by the presence of an info file and a bundle script.
-Once you get a bundle on the local file system, it can be installed by the janet binary alone.
+Second, there are modern bundles.3 A modern bundle is made installable by the presence of an info file and a bundle script.4 Once you get a bundle on the local file system, it can be installed by the janet binary alone.

 It is possible for a bundle to be both a legacy bundle and a modern bundle if the bundle includes all the necessary files (a project.janet file, an info file and a bundle script).

-Janet has built-in support for installing and uninstalling modern bundles using bundle/install and bundle/uninstall respectively.
-As noted above, the janet binary cannot install legacy bundles without an additional tool.
+Saying that a bundle is ‘installable’ really means that it has artifacts that can be installed.
+Janet has built-in support for installing and uninstalling artifacts from modern bundles.
+The janet binary cannot install artifacts from legacy bundles without an additional tool.

-Installing a bundle means copying one or more of the following targets3 into a target path:4
+Installing a bundle means copying one or more of the following artifacts into the syspath:

-4. a native executable file compiled to machine code
+4. a compiled executable file in machine code

 5. a man page file